What Is proAction?

 Currently, milk is traceable from farm to plate across Canada.
 However, the Livestock Traceability System does not yet span the entire food chain in Canada.

-Product traceability – from the farm through to the consumer – builds trust with our customers.
+Product traceability – from the farm through to the consumer – builds trust with customers.
 It is also one of the key attributes consumers value in a product, along with nutrition, consistency, taste and cost.
 Traceability is also important in maintaining the trust of trading partners, keeping markets open, and gaining access to new markets.

 Food distributors that have implemented traceability systems have found that costs can be reduced.
 Traceability helps to identify, and eliminate logistical inefficiencies in the production, transportation and marketing system.